testovnik/testovnik/api/README.md

        "email": "new@mail.com"
     }
     ```
-    or status 400 with error
+    or:
-    or status 401 when JWT token is bad
+    - status 401 when JWT token is bad
+    - status 400 on error

 should we delete the tests created by the user, if there are no other authors?
 * DEL `/api/user/myself`